joebass85/GSH/README.txt

-To run the install script, cd into the GSH directory, change the permissions on the setup.sh script to allow it to be executable, and then run the command (without quotes) "./setup.sh"
+To run the install script, cd into the GSH directory, change the permissions on the setup.sh script to allow it to be executable, and then run the command (without quotes) "./setup-arch.sh" or "./setup-ubuntu.sh" to install the program.

+Note: The scripts are distro-specific, working for any Arch-based or Debian/Ubuntu-based distros.